-Welcome to the 16th running of the Reno-Tahoe Odyssey Relay Run Adventure, the 8th Capital Odyssey Relay and the 6th Comstock Odyssey Relay!
-It is SO GREAT to be back with you running again after two years of the COVID pandemic.
+Welcome to the 17th running of the Reno-Tahoe Odyssey Relay Run Adventure, the 10th Capital Odyssey Relay and the 8th Comstock Odyssey Relay!

-You can expect the same great event that we put on for 15 straight years from 2005 to 2019.
-A spectacular one-of-a-kind course including many snow-capped mountains, beautiful Lake Tahoe and historic Virginia City.
-All the fun contests.
-The Leg 4 Time Trial where we will crown the fastest man and fastest woman, and 178th place will score a great prize too.
-The same Racejoy app for you and your fans.
-A big celebration at the Finish Line Festival at Idlewild Park.
-A complimentary beer for each runner from our official beer partner Revision Brewing.
+Aimee and I are honored to be the new owners of Race178 and the RTO!
+You can expect the same great event that Eric and his team put on for 16 years (2005-2019, 2022).
+This is a spectacular, one-of-a-kind course, including many snowcapped mountains, beautiful Lake Tahoe and historic Virginia City.
+We have fun contests for the most spirited teams and exchange points, plus the Leg 4 Time Trial where we will crown the fastest man and fastest woman, and 178th place will score a great prize too.
+This is an amazing event, but it can be hard at times.
+Smile, cheer on fellow runners then celebrate your achievement at the Idlewild Park Finish Line Festival.
+Each runner (21 and up) receives a complimentary beer from our official beer partner Revision Brewing, plus some amazing vendors and food options.
+Team captains get a complimentary lunch and a captain's pilsner glass too.

 Will any of you be joining the Circle of Fame?
-Please let us know so we can have your COF swag ready for you.
-And if you have run 5 RTOs or 10 RTO's or 15 RTO's, we will be giving you special patches.
+Please let us know so we can have your swag ready for you.
+If you have run 5 RTOs or 10 RTO's or 15 RTO's, we will be giving you special patches.

-The safety of the runners and everyone else is critical, so we need you to follow our rules.
+Your safety and the safety of everyone else out there is critical, so we need you to follow the rules.
 Especially along CA State Route 89 (Legs 9 through 16).
 Please follow the leg instructions and cross the highway only where we direct you to cross.